pantheon-systems/documentation/source/content/guides/multidev/01-introduction.md

 ## Benefits of Multidev

-**Easy workflow.** Developers on your team can use a standardized best-practice development workflow in the cloud through their Dashboard.
+**Easy workflow:** Developers on your team can use a standardized best-practice development workflow in the cloud through their Dashboard.

-**No more surprises.** Multidev makes it easy to keep in sync with code from every team member and content updates from any environment.
+**No more surprises:** Multidev makes it easy to keep in sync with code from every team member and content updates from any environment.
 As a result, deployments become surprisingly predictable.

-**A fork for every developer on your team.** Multidev gets new developers started quickly; you can’t have too many cooks in a Multidev kitchen.
+**A fork for every developer on your team:** Multidev gets new developers started quickly; you can’t have too many cooks in a Multidev kitchen.

 ![Pantheon standard workflow vs multidev](../../../images/multidev-workflow.png)​

 ## Branching and Multidev Terminology

 Branching is a standard mechanism for duplicating source code under revision control for parallel development.
-In that context, Multidev is Pantheon’s support of a branching workflow using the Pantheon platform and Dashboard.
+Multidev is Pantheon’s support of a branching workflow using the Pantheon platform and Dashboard.

-There are a number of terms used throughout the Multidev workflow:
+There are a number of terms used throughout the Multidev workflow that will be useful for you and your team to know:

 <dl>